MicrosoftDocs/visualstudio-docs/docs/ide/signing-in-to-visual-studio.md

    ![Sign-in prompt](../ide/media/vs-2022/visual-studio-sign-in-pop-up-vs-2022.png)

    > [!NOTE]
-   > If you choose not to sign in when you first open Visual Studio, it's easy to do so later.
-Look for the **Sign in** link in the upper-right corner of the Visual Studio environment.
+   > If you choose to not sign in when you first open Visual Studio, it's easy to do so later.
+Look for the [**Sign in** link in the upper-right corner of the Visual Studio environment](#sign-in-from-the-ide).

 ::: moniker-end